Credit Conditions Signal

 Regime Context:

-- Direction of change: Weakening (rising toward the tightening threshold).
+- Direction of change: Strengthening (moving toward the Easing threshold).

 Model Limitations: